uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 - What happens and how to deal if the PAYG instance we loaded the data from get terminated or stopped?

 - Should we have a UI showing all the PAYG authentications registered and allow user to remove existing ones?

+- In case of multiple options, what should be preferred?
+I think it also depends on where Uyuni Server is running.
+If it is running in the cloud, the local RMT servers should be preferred, while if the Server is running outside of the Cloud, SCC should be preferred.